jamesrosssharp/SLURM/doc/SLURMSNG.md

 SLURMSNG
 ========

 "SLURMSNG" is a simple format for tracked music.
-The idea is to convert Impulse tracker format modules, resample the audio samples to
+The idea is to convert Impulse tracker format modules and extract pattern and playlist data to embed.
-8kHz, 8bit, and extract pattern and playlist data to embed.
 Patterns are stored with a kind of mask compression in IT, so these will be properly unpacked.
-They will occupy more flash space, but won't incur any run time overhead to decompress them and they can simply be DMA'd into some double-buffers.
+They will occupy more flash space, but won't incur any run time overhead to decode them and they can simply be DMA'd into some double-buffers.

 Patterns are always 8 channels.